Tim Burchett: UFOs

 Following a report published by the Office of the Director of National Intelligence on January 12, 2023, Burchett expressed his views about an alleged government coverup of the nature of UFOs, saying, "we've been covering this up since the '40s" and that he doesn't "trust [the] government, [and] there's an arrogance about it, and I think the American public can handle it."

 On March 7, 2023, Burchett expanded on these claims, saying that UFO technology is possibly "being reverse-engineered right now" but we "don't understand" how it functions.
 He maintains that the U.S. has "recovered a craft at some point, and possible beings".
+In January 2025 Burchett claimed that aliens have secret underwater bases.